codedthinking/bead.zip/docs/install.md

 ---
 layout: page
 title: Installation
-description: How to install Bead for reproducible data analysis
+description: How to install bead for reproducible data analysis
 permalink: /install/
 ---

-# Installing Bead
+# Installing bead

-Bead is a tool for managing external data dependencies in reproducible research projects.
-Follow these instructions to install Bead on your system.
+bead is a tool for managing external data dependencies in reproducible research projects.
+Follow these instructions to install bead on your system.

 ## Prerequisites